Snowflake-Labs/sansshell/README.md

 TODO: Document service/.../client expectations.

+#### Services API versioning and OPA policy

+In most cases, services APIs evolve in a fully-backward compatible model, where adding new parameters or behaviors do not cause unintentional side-effects on authz decisions made by OPA policy.

+Now consider a localfile read which accepts a path to a file, for example `/tmp/test.txt`.
+If we extend this service to allow reading all files in a particular directory (through read request with `/tmp/*` as argument) we may end up allowing to read `/tmp/secret` file which could be explicitly denied in the OPA policy.

+To allow extensions of Sansshell services functions in a safe way we introduced a notion of `API version` which follows https://semver.org/.
+A MAJOR version will be changed each time we add a backward-incompatible change to Sansshell services.

+Default version supported by Sanasshell server is set to `v1`, in order to use features of higher API version you should audit your OPA policy to check if there are no unintentional side-effects of allowing new Sansshell features.

+#### List of current API versions

+  - `v1`
+  - `v2` -- allow to read a directory while specifying a trailing wildcard, for example `localfile read /tmp/*`

 ### The Server class

 Most of the logic of instantiating a local SansShell server lives in the